Graphegon/CoinBLAS/README.md

 on relatively modest laptop hardware.

-The "traditional" approach to doing this kind of Bitcoin graph analysis is to load all the data into a large horizontally clustered database, and then use map-reduce ETL frameworks to load, process, and reduce.
-This kind of large scale deployment is very complex, and suffers from the typical distributed graph problem: Local data access is fast and consistent, on the order of nanoseconds, but remote data access can be a 100,000 times slower with much higher variation.
+The "traditional" approach to doing this kind of Bitcoin graph analysis is to load all the data into a large horizontally sharded database cluster, and then use map-reduce ETL frameworks to load, process, and reduce.
+This kind of large scale deployment is very complex, and suffers from the typical distributed graph problem: Local data access is fast and consistent, on the order of nanoseconds, but remote data access can be a 100,000 times slower with much higher variance.

-When a "step" in graph can go to literally many of any other vertices in the graph, there is simply no "best" partitioning strategy.
+When a single "step" in a graph can go literally in a thousand different directions in the graph, there is simply no "best" partitioning strategy.
 If you replicate every vertex to one database node, then you suffer heavy "shuffling" whenever you take a step, this is slow and it gets slower as the cluster grows.
 Replicating to more nodes means more storage, this is faster, but more expensive and gets even more expensive as the cluster grows.
 Distributed graph databases are always a lose-lose scenario.
 Your goal is to minimize your losses.

 Neither CoinBLAS nor the GraphBLAS API are a magic bullet that makes graph problems suddenly more tractable.
 Work is work, and traversing